ffont/pysha/README.md

 # Pysha

 **Pysha** is a Python 3 app to use **Push2 as a standalone MIDI controller**.
-It has manily been designed to work as a contorller for [Squarp's Pyramid](https://squarp.net/pyramid/), but it can also be used as a generic controller.
+It has manily been designed to work as a controller for [Squarp's Pyramid](https://squarp.net/pyramid/), but it can also be used as a generic controller.
 To run Pysha, you just need to install Python requirements and run `app.py` on a computer connected to Push2 and with a MIDI interface to output messages.

 ```
 pip install -r requirements.txt